 Covid-19 and the subsequent lockdowns have brought about many challenges for schools, which have been…

-The new Ofsted Inspection Framework is one of the most strategic for many years.
+The most recent Ofsted Inspection Framework is one of the most strategic for many years, although due to the pandemic it remains largely untested!
 Its goal is to ensure schools are focused on delivering a high-quality education and that provision is seen holistically from intent through implementation to impact.
 This means there needs to be continuity from governance and senior leadership through to middle leaders and into day to day practice in the classroom, with the thread throughout being the curriculum – a word that almost disappeared from previous inspections but that is back at the heart of this framework.

 Ofsted’s inspection approach has been revised to enable it to form a judgement on the connectivity of curriculum, teaching, assessment and standards (the Quality of Education).
 There are 3 steps in the new methodology: